ferrnandom/Denmark-Ecommerce-EDA/README.md

 ## Data Limitations

 - **Synthetic Origins:** The dataset was generated through **Generative AI** and is not reflective of real-world consumer behavior or actual Danish market trends.
-- **Initial Data Quality:** The raw data was significantly **dirty**, requiring an extensive 7-stage cleaning process to be viable for analysis.
 - **Small Sample Size:** With only 200 unique customers, the statistical significance of segment-level insights is limited.

 ---